 In her US breakout performance, Georgia recently played the lead role of Amanda in Lifetime’s series American Princess, produced by Jamie Denbo and Jenji Kohan.

 Georgia’s previous television credits are many and varied.
-She played the lead role of Alice Ross-King in the ABC miniseries Anzac Girls, for which she received a Best Actress Nomination at the Golden Nymph Awards in Monte Carlo, and had main cast roles in Wentworth (Foxtel), Home & Away (Seven), House Husbands (Nine Network), Tangle (Foxtel) and, most recently, Here Come The Habibs (Nine Network).
+She played the lead role of Alice Ross-King in the ABC miniseries Anzac Girls, for which she received a Best Actress Nomination at the Golden Nymph Awards in Monte Carlo, and had main cast roles in Wentworth (Foxtel), Home & Away (Seven), House Husbands (Nine Network), Tangle (Foxtel) and, most recently, Here Come the Habibs (Nine Network).

-Her professional stage debut was for the Melbourne Theatre Company’s production of Blackbird and other stage credits include Don Parties On, also for MTC, and the Sydney Theatre Company’s 2016 production of Arcadia.
+Georgia’s professional stage debut was for the Melbourne Theatre Company’s production of Blackbird and other stage credits include Don Parties On, also for MTC, and the Sydney Theatre Company’s 2016 production of Arcadia.

 Georgia’s training includes study at the Paris-based L’cole Internationale de Theatre Jacques Lecoq, masterclasses with Larry Moss, the six week Ivana Chubbuck intensive, and personal classes with Elizabeth Kemp, Lisa Robertson, Bruce Eckstutt and Carol Rosenfeld.